spneville/Davidson.jl/docs/src/work_arrays.md

 ## Required work arrays

-The in-place `solver!` function can be made essentially allocation free via the passing of pre-allocated work arrays.
+The in-place `solver!` function can be made _almost_ allocation free via the passing of optional pre-allocated work arrays.

 Two work vectors have to be supplied: